What Is a Solar Tube?

 What are the advantages of solar tubes?

 Solar tubes also aren’t very labor intensive once they’ve been installed.
-But, unlike with skylights, you can’t see outside with a solar tube, which is a big con for many.
+But, unlike with skylights, you can’t see outside with a solar tube.
+This is a big con for many homeowners.
 If you want to see outside while bringing in natural light, consider a skylight or maybe a solar window.

 What are the disadvantages of solar tubes?

-The biggest drawback to solar tubes is the upfront cost, which is typical for natural light installations (skylights cost more to install).
-Unlike skylights or windows, however, solar tubes are translucent but not transparent, meaning you can’t use them to see outside.
+The biggest potential drawback to solar tubes is the upfront cost, which is typical for natural light installations.
+Unlike skylights or windows, solar tubes are translucent but not transparent, meaning you can’t use them to see outside.
 And unless your solar tube has an alternate-powered light source, they only work during the daytime.

-Despite these cons, growing frustrations with rising energy costs can motivate buyers — like Michael, a ConsumerAffairs reviewer from Virginia — to buy energy-efficient products like solar tubes.
-Michael shared with us, “In the last two years, our electric bill has taken a 100% hike.
+Despite these cons, growing frustrations with rising energy costs can motivate buyers to purchase energy-efficient products like solar tubes.
+As Michael, a ConsumerAffairs reviewer from Virginia, shared with us in 2023, “In the last two years, our electric bill has taken a 100% hike.
 This is insane.”
 And he’s probably not alone.

 Frustration with energy costs might also explain why the adoption of solar energy systems in the U.S. continues to escalate despite the upfront costs and a potential 10- to 13-year return on investment.